 - f) stating the subject number the student will be enrolled in, how the work will be evaluated and how many units of credit will be given and when the credit will be granted.
-The credit must be given under a specific course number in the student’s major field of study in the term in which the CPT is conducted.
+The credit must be given under a specific course number in the student’s major field of study in the term in which the internship/experience is conducted.

-- f) Name and address of company/organization, including zip code where the CPT will be conducted.
+- g) Name and address of company/organization, including zip code where the CPT will be conducted.

-- g) Specific start date and end date of the CPT
+- h) Specific start date and end date of the internship/experience (CPT authorization)

-- h) For Master's/Ph.D. students requesting CPT based on Thesis course, this letter must be completed/signed by your academic (thesis) advisor and also include the additional four (4) pieces of information highlighted below.
+- i) For Master's/Ph.D. students requesting CPT based on Thesis course, this letter must be completed/signed by your academic (thesis) advisor and also include the additional four (4) pieces of information highlighted below.

 Please be aware that these are federal regulations and the CPT cannot be granted if the departmental/faculty letter does not include all of the points specified above.

 Students who are authorized for 12 or more months of Full-time Curricular Practical Training are ineligible to apply for Optional Practical Training based on that degree.